-These consolidated financial statements are presented in Canadian dollars, which is also the Company's functional currency.
+These consolidated financial statements are presented in Canadian dollars, which is also the functional currency of the Company and its subsidiary.

 For the purpose of the consolidated financial statements, the results and financial position are expressed in Canadian dollars.
 The Company does not have any foreign operations.